MkySarte/Mkysarte/README.md

-## Hi there Noobi Here👋
+## Hi there, Noobi Here👋

-Oh I see this Is my Profil
+Oh I see this is my profil.
-I want to learn JS!
+My Roadmap HTML, CSS and JS.
+For now, and learn to use gitHub lol.
 <!--
 **MkySarte/Mkysarte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.